 Types of office space in West London:

-These office in Paddington have cosy private working booths, chill out areas and a slick new kitchen; we don’t really need to mention the great transport connections!
+These offices in Paddington have cosy private working booths, chill-out areas and a slick new kitchen; we don’t really need to mention the great transport connections!
 They also have similarly stylish offices in Southbank.
 Desks from around £250 pp/pm

-West London has the benefit of hosting many a grand tree lined street and high ceilinged buildings.
-These private offices in various sizes, close to Notting Kill and Kensington High Street, welcome pets and also have shower facilities if you like jogging or cycling to work.
+West London has the benefit of hosting many a grand tree-lined street and high ceilinged buildings.
+These private offices in various sizes, close to Notting Hill and Kensington High Street, welcome pets and also have shower facilities if you like jogging or cycling to work.
 Going for a jog before work down said streets with your dog to break you into Monday = living the dream.

 Who?
 Tech, Creative, Production, Events

 Where?
 Southbank, Victoria, Waterloo, London Bridge

 Favourite South London hangouts: Borough Market, Udderbelly, Lightbox, Southbank Centre, Somerset House (short walk over the bridge!)

 To check out of office: Southbank, Greenwich Park, Brixton food market, Eltham Palace